Buccaneer

 Continued Success and Collaboration

 Building on the success of “Skettel Concerto,” Buccaneer released his second album, Classic, in 1997.
-This album further explored his operatic inclinations with tracks like “Bad Man Sonata” while maintaining a dancehall edge with songs such as “Brick Wall,” a duet with legendary singer Dennis Brown.
-In 1998, Buccaneer continued to push boundaries with the release of Da Opera, which featured the hit “Fade Away,” inspired by Enya’s “Orinoco Flow.”
+This album further explored his operatic inclinations with tracks like “Bad Man Sonata.”
+It maintained a dancehall edge with songs such as “Brick Wall,” a duet with legendary singer Dennis Brown.
+In 1998, Buccaneer continued to push boundaries with the release of Da Opera.
+It featured the hit “Fade Away,” inspired by Enya’s “Orinoco Flow.”
 Collaborations with reggae icons Steely and Clevie and the Scare Dem Crew further solidified his status as an innovator.

 Transition to Production